CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 ## Guides

 Once you have a bearer token, begin [accessing claims data]({{ '/access-claims-data' | relative_url }}).
-The production and sandbox environments use the same workflow, endpoints, and resource types.
+The production and sandbox environments support the same workflow, endpoints, and resource types.

 ## Sandbox credentials